 - There are several different types of licensing requirements in Indiana concerning working around asbestos, which are determined by the type of job being performed, including disposal handlers, contractors, supevisors, inspectors, and others.

 For more detailed information on the legal requirements of licensing as well as any applicable fees, contact the Indiana Asbestos License Program at 317-233-3861.

-The National Cancer Institute (NCI) has designated the Melvin and Bren Simon Cancer Center at Indiana University (IU) is backed by and designated by the National Cancer Institute (NCI).
-An NCI-designation means that the care center is recognized for its superior physicians, scientists, and other healthcare professionals who have in-depth knowledge and experience with mesothelioma treatments, research, cancer, and more.
+The National Cancer Institute (NCI) has designated the Melvin and Bren Simon Cancer Center at Indiana University (IU) as a mesothelioma treatment facility.
+This means it is is recognized for its superior physicians, scientists, and other healthcare professionals who have in-depth knowledge and experience with mesothelioma treatments, and research.

 Indiana Statute of Limitations on Mesothelioma and Asbestos Lawsuits

 Unlike many other states, Indiana has specific state laws when dealing with asbestos lawsuits.
 There are two different categories of statutes of limitations in Indiana: cases against defendants who sold and mined raw asbestos is separate from all other asbestos cases:

 - If the plaintiff is suing a defendant who mined and sold raw asbestos, the claim must be filed within two years of the plaintiff discovering he or she developed an asbestos-related disease.

 - Plaintiffs suing on behalf of a victim who has passed away are allowed two years from the date of death to file a lawsuit.

 For all other cases, under Ind.
 Code Ann. § 34-20-3-1, plaintiffs have two years from the time of of cause or within 10 years after the asbestos products were delivered to the victim.